Welcome To Erasmus+ 2022-2023!

 Since 2014, DSU and John Paul II Catholic University of Lublin (KUL) have partnered to provide academic exchange opportunities for students, faculty, and staff.
 In 2015, DSU hosted one faculty member and four students from KUL during a 10-day visit.
-In 2016, four students, one faculty, and one staff member from DSU went to KUL for a 10-day exchange.
-In 2018, DSU and KUL completed their first Erasmus+ mobilities (exchanges).
-Dr. Gabriel Scala, DSU professor of English, went to KUL to teach for one week, and Dr. Anna Antonowicz, KUL professor of English Studies, came to DSU to teach.
+In 2016, four students, Dr. AHM Ali Reza, and one staff member from DSU went to KUL for a 10-day exchange.
+In 2018, Dr. Gabriel Scala went to KUL with Erasmus+ to teach for one week, and Dr. Anna Antonowicz came to DSU to teach.
+In spring 2019, Dr. Jacqueline Goldman and Dr. Urszula Niewiadomska-Flis completed Erasmus+ exchanges between KUL and DSU.
+Also, DSU hosted its first Fulbright Scholar-in-Residence, Professor Katarzyna Maćkowska from KUL, in spring 2019.
+During the pandemic, KUL and DSU have participated in collaborative online international learning (COIL) activities.

 Union 204; DSU Box 3232